KEST 1450 AM San Francisco, CA

 By 1937, Colorado broadcaster and evangelist Sherwood Patterson had arrived to manage the station, taking over ownership in 1939 and changing the call letters to KSAN.
 Patterson shifted the format from its religious focus to popular music, presented by disc jockeys.

-The KSAN era ended in 1964, when former KSAN DJ Les Malloy and partner Del Courtney, a well-known Bay Area entertainer, bought the station and installed a rhythm-and-blues format under the call letters KSOL.
+The KSAN era ended in 1964, when former KSAN DJ Les Malloy and partner Del Courtney, a well-known Bay Area entertainer, bought the station and went all-in on a rhythm-and-blues format under the call letters KSOL.
+Malloy ceded the battle for the Bay Area’s soul music audience to Oakland’s KDIA in September 1970, laying off the air staff and changing the format.

 KEST was acquired by Douglas Broadcasting in 1988, beginning an era in which the station offered time-brokered programming in a number of languages.
 New York-based Multicultural Broadcasting, founded by Taiwanese immigrant Arthur Liu, took over the license in 1995.
 The majority of programming is in Cantonese or Mandarin.